-When you’re abusing or using drugs or alcohol for a long period of time your body will start to become a much more toxic environment.
-When your body is in a toxic state you’re much more likely to develop certain health conditions, cancers, and experience other negative health effects.
-For this reason, a detox is recommended at the beginning of any treatment program.
+When you’re abusing or using drugs or alcohol for a long period of time you’re much more likely to develop certain health conditions, cancers, and experience other negative health effects.
+For this reason, drug detox is recommended at the beginning of any treatment program.

-For your initial detox, you’re going to have a lot of options to choose from.
-Some people prefer to detox at home while others will need medical detox, and still others will prefer to do a more natural food and supplement based detox.
+For initial detox, there will be a lot of options to choose from.
+Some people prefer to detox at home while others will need medical detox, and still, others will prefer to do a more natural food and supplement-based detox.

-The detox program you choose will depend upon the severity of your drug addiction, your overall state of health, and your overarching goals for your treatment program.
-Below we explore how to detox your body from drugs the natural way, and the drug detox programs you’ll have available.
+The detox program you choose will depend upon the severity of your addiction, your overall state of health, and your overarching goals for your treatment program.
+Below we explore how to detox your body from drugs the natural way, and the drug detox programs available.

 The natural drug detox process will involve consuming a variety of high-quality vitamins and nutrients while abstaining from all drug use.
 To get a high quantity of the recommended vitamins and minerals for detox you’ll follow a strict diet and add support by consuming additional supplements.

-What you consume during a detox will give your body the necessary support to rid your body of toxins, while also allowing you to rebuild.
+What is consumed during detox will give the body the necessary support to rid it of toxins, while also allowing it to rebuild.
 For this reason, it’s important to follow a diet that includes the foods below:

-It’s also very important to increase your water consumption throughout your detox.
-Consuming drugs and alcohol will dehydrate your body, so you’ll need to greatly increase your water intake to compensate for this and the taxing nature of a detox.
+It’s also very important to increase water consumption throughout detox.
+Consuming drugs and alcohol will dehydrate the body, so you’ll need to greatly increase your water intake to compensate for this and the taxing nature of a detox.

 Sticking to an exercise regimen, no matter how small, will help to assist your body with the detox process and even help your body produce dopamine.
 Which will help to ease some of the symptoms of drug withdrawal.